-The Cary Institute of Ecosystem Studies, Inc. (the Institute), is a not-for-profit research and educational institution incorporated under the laws of the State of New York.
+The Cary Institute of Ecosystem Studies, Inc. (the Institute), formally named The Institute of Ecosystem Studies, Inc., is a not-for-profit research and educational institution incorporated under the laws of the State of New York.
 The Institute is dedicated to the creation, dissemination and application of knowledge about ecological systems.